 The Wright Scholar Research Assistant program is an Air Force Research Laboratory initiative designed to expose high school juniors and seniors to various disciplines of engineering and science in an effort to further their interest in future STEM career options.
-Wright Scholars are employed as full-time, paid interns for 9 weeks during the summer.
-A panel of scientists, engineers, and educators will use a “blind” review system to select the students (names and other personal data are removed from applications prior to review to prevent biases).
-Students are competitively selected to work on a research project for the duration of their internship.
-At the end of the program, Wright Scholars are required to present their project work to their peers and mentors, and a program certificate is awarded.
+Wright Scholars are competitively selected to work as full-time, paid interns for 9 weeks during the summer.
+A panel of scientists, engineers, and educators use a “blind” review system to score and rank student applications and essays (names and personal data are removed from applications prior to review to prevent biases).
+Selected students are then matched with a mentor to work on a research project for the duration of their internship.
+At the end of the program, Wright Scholars are required to give a formal presentation of their project work to their peers and mentors, and a program certificate is awarded.

 Wright Scholars also participate in weekly university classes, workshops, lectures, and tours to expand their knowledge of potential STEM career fields.
-The Air Force Institute of Technology provides a jet propulsion course for Wright Scholars.
-Students also travel to the University of Dayton to participate in a variety of classes and workshops through their Summer Science and Engineering Enrichment program.
-Wright State University's College of Engineering & Computer Science offers an informative engineering talk, while the College of Science and Mathematics offers a Pre-Health programs talk and tour of the medical school.
+The Air Force Institute of Technology provides a jet propulsion course specifically for Wright Scholars.
+Students also travel weekly to the University of Dayton to participate in a variety of classes and workshops through their Summer Science and Engineering Enrichment program.
+Wright State University's College of Engineering & Computer Science offers informative engineering sessions, while the College of Science and Mathematics offers a talk on Pre-Health programs and a tour of the medical school.
 The Ohio State University provides students the opportunity to participate in an exciting electrical engineering workshop and lab tour.
-Other tours, such as the C-17, AF Museum, and various AFRL locations, are also popular.
-Additionally, students attend weekly lecture series featuring prominent scientists and engineers who share their expertise.
+Other tours, such as the C-17, AF Museum, various AFRL locations, and industry tours are also popular.
+Additionally, students attend a weekly luncheon lecture series featuring prominent scientists and engineers who share their expertise.

-Since program onset in 2002, approximately 575 Wright Scholars have been hired from 88 school districts.
-Many have graduated from college or are attending college in engineering, science, and medical career fields.
+Since program onset in 2002, approximately 612 Wright Scholars have been hired from 95 school districts.
+Many have graduated from college or are attending a university majoring in engineering, science, and medical career fields.
 Upon college graduation, several have been hired as AFRL researchers and some are Air Force officers with engineering degrees, while others have received SMART scholarships, including paid college tuition with government service payback.
-Of students tracked over the years, 82% pursued or are pursuing science or engineering careers, 13% pursued or are pursuing medical careers, and 5% pursued other fields like finance or business.
+Of students tracked through the years, 86% pursued or are pursuing science or engineering careers and 10% pursued or are pursuing medical careers, while 4% pursued other fields like finance or business.

-So how do I become a Wright Scholar?
-Applications will be accepted from 19 Nov 2018 through 8 Jan 2019.
+So how do you become a Wright Scholar?
+Applications will be accepted from 18 Nov 2019 through 8 Jan 2020.
 Student applicants must meet the following eligibility requirements:

-· If you live out-of-state or a long distance from WPAFB, you must be responsible for securing your own temporary housing AND transportation.
+- If you live out-of-state or a long distance from WPAFB, you must be responsible for securing your own temporary housing AND transportation.
 Program administration will not be responsible for making suitable arrangements on a scholar’s behalf.
 If you do not have a host family or friends with whom to stay, be aware that nearby dorms/apartments are now requiring guests to be a minimum of 18 years of age.

-· Must be available to start program on 3 June 2019 and attend mandatory first-day orientation.
+- Must be available to start program on 1 June 2020 and attend mandatory first-day orientation

 Those students who cannot meet the minimum work requirement or adhere to the attendance policy are ineligible for the program.